1.1. Contact organisation

 4.1.
 Data description

 The indicator measures the share of households with fixed very high capacity network (VHCN) connection.
 Very high capacity network means either an electronic communications network that consists entirely of optical fibre elements at least up to the distribution point at the serving location, or an electronic communications network capable of delivering, under usual peak-time conditions, similar network performance in terms of available downlink and uplink bandwidth, resilience, error-related parameters, and latency and its variation.
-Data until 2018 refer to fibre to the premises (FTTP) only, while data from 2019 onwards refer to both FTTP and Data Over Cable Service Interface Specification (DOCSIS) 3.1.
+Data refer to both fibre to the premises (FTTP) and Data Over Cable Service Interface Specification (DOCSIS) 3.1.
 DOCSIS allows adding high-bandwidth data transfer to existing cable television systems.

 4.2.
 Unit of measure